 The life expectancy for people with Down syndrome has increased from 25 years in 1983 to 60 today, according to an October 2020 report in the Journal of the American Medical Association.
 Studies show it is not uncommon for people with cerebral palsy, the most common motor disability among U.S. children, to live into their 50s.

-Increasing numbers of children are also being diagnosed with autism, which by itself does not affect life expectancy.
-And veterans of ongoing conflicts overseas, many without spouses, have been returning home with traumatic brain injuries and other disabilities.
+Increasing numbers of children are also being diagnosed with autism spectrum disorder, which by itself does not affect life expectancy but can require lifelong care.
+And hundreds of thousands of service members, many without spouses, returned home from the conflicts in Afghanistan and Iraq with traumatic brain injuries and other disabilities.